Humanities Commons Privacy Statement

 - Whether your e-mail address or addresses have been verified by Google

 That information is recorded in our user database, but only your Google identifier is used to connect to your account.
-Google may send additional information, including your Google profile URL, your profile picture, and your name; this information is not recorded and is not used by Humanities Commons.
+Google may send additional information, including your Google profile URL, your profile picture, and your name; this information is not recorded and is not used by MSU.

 ii.
 Twitter.
 When you use Twitter to create and authenticate your account, the log-in process takes place on Twitter’s servers.
-Humanities Commons receives the following information:
+MSU receives the following information:

 - Your unique Twitter identifier, a string of digits that identifies your account